 Join us for one of several Bible studies just for women:

-- Tuesday morning Bible study meets in Harris Hall from 9:30am to noon.
-Our year begins with a 10-week study of Psalms of Worship.
-In late November, join us for a 4-week Advent series, followed in January with a study of how God changes people.
+- January-February study, How God changes People.
 Beginning in March, come to a 6-week Lent series, and our year ends with a 4-week series: Having God's Heart Towards the World.

 - All women welcome

 - Free childcare for children age 5 and under.

 - Our Thursday morning Bible study meets from 10:00am-11:00am in the church library.
 The book of Daniel records the events of the Babylonian captivity in 560-536 BC.
 Through apocalyptic visions, God reveals the events of future redemption and hope.
 Daniel provides an historical account of the Lord’s protection and provision for His faithful followers while in captivity.
 The study will begin with a 9-week introduction to Eschatology (study of the end times).

 - Our Moms & tots group is currently meeting on Thursdays.